poppiestar/styleguide/README.md

 I take no credit for any of these ideas, it's just my implementation.
-I offer the majority of credit to [Ian Feather](https://github.com/Ianfeather) who went through multiple iterations to get Rizzo to a usable state, as well as everyone at Lonely Planet who helped bring his ideas to fruition.
+I offer the majority of credit to [Ian Feather](https://github.com/Ianfeather) who went through multiple iterations to get Rizzo to a usable state, as well as everyone at Lonely Planet who helped bring these ideas to fruition.